-Labor laws are of great importance because they offer protections to both the employee and employer.
+Labor law is of great importance because they offer protections to both the employee and employer.
 Compliance with these laws offers benefits to society, both on the interpersonal and financial levels.
-Labor laws were created to provide right and responsibilities for workers.
+Labor law was created to provide right and responsibilities for workers.

-Alphabet Soup of Labor Laws includes Title VII, ADEA,ADA, FLSA, WARN, OSHA, NLRA and many, many more….
+Alphabet Soup of Labor Law includes Title VII, ADEA,ADA, FLSA, WARN, OSHA, NLRA and many, many more….

 From the late 1700’s to early 1800’s production and the manufacturing process had a major influence on employees and labor relations.
 People rallied together and formed unions which presented issues of fairness, the perception of substandard conditions and how a company responded to these issues.
 This was the beginning of labor law and compliance as we know it today.